Elon Musk leaving Trump advisory councils following Paris agreement withdrawal

 Intel CEO explains why he spent $15 billion on Mobileye

 Elon Musk is making good on his promise to leave President Trump’s White House advisory councils, he said today on Twitter.
-The Tesla and SpaceX CEO had promised Wednesday he would step down from his official advisory roles with the administration should Trump go through with his plan to leave the Paris Climate Accord.
+The Tesla and SpaceX CEO promised Wednesday he would step down from his official advisory roles with the administration should Trump go through with his plan to leave the Paris Climate Accord.
 Trump announced the U.S. would be removing itself form the agreement on Thursday.

 Musk cited climate change and the downsides of leaving the Paris agreement both for the world and for the U.S. as his reasoning.
 The prolific tech entrepreneur said previously that he has attempted to convince the President to support of the Paris agreement, through his council involvement and through White House connections.